 Original analog oscillators used condensers' unloading to produce common wave shapes (saw tooth, triangle, square).
 This means that waveforms were slightly curved.
-TAE \otimes allows the reproduction of Condenser's Unload.
+TAE® allows the reproduction of Condenser's Unload.

-Temporal representation of a waveform on a Modular Moog 55
+Temporal representation of a waveform on an original modular

-Temporal representation of the waveform of an existing Moog-like software synthesizer
+Temporal representation of the waveform of an existing emulation

-Temporal representation of the Moog Modular V waveform thanks to TAE
+Temporal representation of the Modular V waveform thanks to TAE